jaalto/project--ddns-updater/README.rst

 ===========

 A generic dynamic DNS (DDNS) update client implemented in POSIX shell.

-User can add any DDNS service provider which is controlled using HTTP or HTTPS call.
-Please consult API documention of those services.
-Program includes few ready templates for:
+Any DDNS service provider that can be updated using HTTP or HTTPS call can be added.
+Consult API documention of those services to add support.
+Program includes few ready templates to start with:

 - http://dns.he.net  [1] (host your own DOMAIN and update using DDNS)
 - http://duckdns.org [2] (US, free third level domains)